stacksjs/ts-pkgx/docs/packages/streamlinkgithubio.md

 ## Related Packages

-These packages work well with streamlink.github.io:
+These packages work well with streamlink:

 - [`ffmpeg.org`](ffmpegorg.md) - Play, record, convert, and stream audio and video